AlexSafatli/NootBot/README.md

 A soundboard Discord bot written in Java able to be deployed to multiple servers and over multiple Bot users.

+Much of the foundation code was taken from an early commit of [Darkside138/DiscordSoundboard](https://github.com/Darkside138/DiscordSoundboard) but has since diverged.

 ## Changelog

 ### 2.1.5